[Friendship Gone Wrong] 15 Questions to Diagnose Idolatry

 If you answered yes to some of these questions, it is worth considering whether your friend is becoming, or has become, something to you only God should be.
 But take courage, Jesus is a capable and compassionate Savior to all who turn to him.
 No situation, however complicated it may seem, is too much for him.
 Owning our sin, and confessing it to him, is where healing begins.
 “If we confess our sins, he is faithful and just to forgive us our sins and to cleanse us from all unrighteousness” (1 John 1:9).

 Remember, the things listed above are not the problem, but symptoms of the problem.
 The primary issue is one of misplaced worship: giving more weight and value to a person than to God.
 When we feel like we need another person more than we need God, we have an idolatry problem.
 Because we are sinners, there is always a temptation to look to creation for the joy that only the Creator can offer.
 Every one of us needs to be aware of this tendency in ourselves and be on guard.

 DANGER OF SEXUAL SIN

-Like the story of Sarah and Kelsey, emotional dependencies often produce unnatural physical affection.
-This can lead to sexuality, though not always.
+One way this distortion manifests is in unnatural physical affection and often sexual sin.
 Considering the passages we studied from Romans earlier, this should not come as a complete shock to us.
-Perversion is the result of misplaced worship: worshiping the creature, not the Creator.
-Misplaced worship is at the heart of emotional dependency.
+Sexual sin of this nature is the result of misplaced worship: worshiping the creature, not the Creator.
+Misplaced worship is at the heart of any sin.

-It’s usually hard for others to believe that a friendship between two Christian girls could ever become sexual.
+It’s usually hard for others to believe that a friendship between two Christian girls who have never had homosexual thoughts could ever become sexual.
 But it happens more often than you think.
-It has been heart-wrenching for me to walk with some close friends through the wreckage of sexual sin in a codependent friendship.
+It has been heart-wrenching for me to walk with some close friends through the wreckage of sexual sin that began in an idolatry-infected friendship.

 Read the rest of D'Ann's article, referenced earlier, here.